scipp/scipp/docs/reference/developer/project/scipp-as-cpp-or-python-library.md

   This seems to be a simple case where we could provide a "multi mask" duck array handling the mask dict, forwarding, e.g., to `numpy.ma` for operations.
 - Scipp's binned data could be represented as a duck array wrapping `awkward.array`.
   As more parties are interested in Xarray support there may be common interest in a joint development (inside or on top of `awkward`).
+  Binned data is frequently used with a content buffer given by a `DataArray` or `Dataset`.
+  Awkward supports custom records and provides a mechanism for customizing behavior of operations, but it is not clear if this is sufficient, i.e., it is not clear if an Awkward-based solution is actually feasible.

-All of the above are essentially independent of each other.
+All of the above are essentially independent of each other, with exception of the binned-data support.
 That is, each of the items above may be supported as a standalone Python package.
 Most of these may be carried by a large community, i.e., this part of Scipp's scope is no longer tied to Scipp itself.
 The duck arrays could internally use `numpy`, but would equally well work with `dask.array`.